 The Pilot Site Community Group (PSCG) is expected to involve step by step the stakeholders listed in the previous table: from the LIFE partners and most relevant institutional stakeholders (e.g., Irrigation Board, municipalities) to the more specific subjects to involve in specific meetings or webinars.
-The PSCG will mostly be a catchment / local working group, coordinated by the Consiglio di Bacino Brenta (pilot site leader) with the support of Etifor.
-Being the challenges regarding the pilot site sometimes very sectorial or specific, Consiglio di Bacino Brenta and Etifor will engage with the stakeholders also in smaller groups (up to 1:1 if needed for the purpose of InnWater), but the project will facilitate a broader involvement of all the PSCG at the same time.
+The PSCG will be mostly a catchment / local working group, coordinated by the Consiglio di Bacino Brenta (pilot site leader) with the support of Etifor.

 The main challenge is represented by the involvement of the Irrigation Board (Consorzio di Bonifica Brenta) - only partially involved so far in the governance meetings.
-The entity is currently defending is "status" and the traditional management practices against the need to save water and a clear planning direction at both national and regional levels.
-Hence, if the effort of the PSCG will be to explore the possibilities to implement ERCs in other water services (including irrigation), a proper way to engage that stakeholder needs to be studied and the engagement must be effective.
+The entity is currently defending is "status" and the traditional management practices against the need of saving water and a clear planning direction at both national and regional level.
+Hence, if the effort of the PSCG will be to explore the possibilities to implement ERCs in other water services (including irrigation) a proper way to engage that stakeholder needs to be studied and the engagement must be effective.

 Another obstacle is represented by the U.O.
-Genio Civile (Regional Civil Engineers) during the authorization phase of the conservation intervention promoted by the LIFE Brenta 2030 project, which proved to be a closed-minded entity, mainly oriented to manage hydraulic aspects in a very sectorial and non-integrated way - always putting hydraulic safety first - and sometimes distrustful of innovative experiences and water management approaches.
+Genio Civile (Regional Civil Engineers) that during the authorization phase of the conservation intervention promoted by the LIFE Brenta 2030 project proved to be a closed-minded entity, mainly oriented to manage hydraulic aspects in a very sectorial and non-integrated way - always putting hydraulic safety first - and sometimes distrustful of innovative experiences and water management approaches.
 If the InnWater project wants to bring innovation in water and river management, it also needs to include the U.O.
 Genio Civile in the PSCG.